Scalza10/Phonebook_java/README.md

 # Term Project for Advanced Java
-This is my term project which consits of simple videogame created in Java fx.
+This is my term project which consits of a simple phone database created in Java fx.

 ## Motivation for this project